Charlesa-LocktarOgar/windows-itpro-docs/windows/security/threat-protection/windows-firewall/create-windows-firewall-rules-in-intune.md

 >[!IMPORTANT]
 >A single Endpoint Protection profile may contain up to a maximum of 150 firewall rules.
 If a client device requires more than 150 rules, then multiple profiles must be assigned to it.

+>[!IMPORTANT]
+>Intune MDM configured firewall rules through the Firewall CSP on Windows client will not show up in Inbound/Outbound Rules of the Windows Defender Firewall with Advance Security applet (wf.msc).
+Instead, when active they will be shown under Monitoring > Firewall.
+Note this is again only while the MDM policy is active against the device.
+For troubleshooting refer to this article: https://techcommunity.microsoft.com/t5/intune-customer-success/how-to-trace-and-troubleshoot-the-intune-endpoint-security/ba-p/3261452

 ## Firewall rule components

 The firewall rule configurations in Intune use the Windows CSP for Firewall.
 For more information, see [Firewall CSP](/windows/client-management/mdm/firewall-csp).